gumbernator/MLP-from-scratch/README.md

 The real purpose of this project was to come up with a new optimizer or loss function.
 Unfortunately, that goal is not fulfilled.

-My implementation is highly inspired by Keras, it is not as fast but not terribly slow either considering it's only using Numpy.
+This project is highly inspired by Keras, it is not as fast but not terribly slow either considering it's only using Numpy.
 In terms of accuracy, almost the same results across the board.

 **Final results are shown below: (MNIST digits, batch_size = 64, epochs = 10)**